efornara/jbit/README.md

 The CPU in JBit is pretty similar to a regular 6502.
 The main difference is that it lacks BCD mode and interrupts.
-Code is loaded starting from page 3 and a "IO chip" is mapped on page 2.
+Code is loaded starting from page 3 and a "IO chip" is mapped to page 2.
 BRK (0) terminates the program.

 Type and run: